psu13/mutable-states/content/Rice for Me, That's the Way!.md

 > <a data-flickr-embed="true"  href="https://www.flickr.com/photos/79904144@N00/47078793414/in/dateposted-public/" title="Temple"><img src="https://live.staticflickr.com/65535/47078793414_beaff31f71_z.jpg" width="640" height="360" alt="Temple"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 Anyway.
-The summary of the game is as follows: you play as *Sekiro* (there is no character builder, although on the PC there are mods that change the main character's model around) a Ninja/Samurai type warrior for hire who, as per usual for these games, dies in the tutorial and then comes back for the rest of the game.
+The summary of the game is as follows: you play as Sekiro (there is no character builder, although on the PC there are mods that change the main character's model around) a ninja/samurai type warrior for hire who, as per usual for these games, dies in the tutorial and then comes back for the rest of the game.
 You are protecting a small boy, there is a war going on, there are a lot of random enemies and hard bosses to kill.

 The game takes place around some castle grounds in an old Japanese kingdom ("Ashina" ...
 Land of Ash?).
 There are four or five other side areas ... mountains, valleys, lakes, poison swamps.
 The usual stuff.
 There are also two temple areas, which are my personal favorites.
 A few of the main areas get recycled as the game goes on.
 The map stays the same but the enemies change, and things get set on fire.
 There is a lot of fire in this game.
 The fire is mostly inconsequential.
 Although I did accidentally cheese a mini-boss with it: